 Quantity B:

-Let’s use this method on a more complicated quantitative comparison problem.
+Let’s use the same method on a more complicated quantitative comparison problem.

 Quantity A: